-FHWA's EAR Program is applying technology readiness level assessments on project results and a logic model framework on the materials science portfolio that lays out the production of new materials from research to the stage right before wider scale production to assist in the transition of early-stage results toward useful engineering standards and design that enable implementation of the new materials.
+FHWA's EAR Program is applying technology readiness level assessments to project results and a logic model framework on the materials science portfolio that lays out the production of new materials from research to the stage right before wide-scale production.
+This process assists in the transition of early-stage results toward useful engineering standards and design that enable the implementation of the new materials.

 While the logic model framework employs traditional scientific inquiry as its foundation-formulate a hypothesis, test and observe, analyze findings, develop conclusions, and potentially repeat these steps multiple times-technological developments from other disciplines could produce new and innovative approaches for creating even more opportunities for interdisciplinary research.
-For instance, using the concept of big data, which uses computers to process large amounts of data and search for shared characteristics or trends, materials modeling research could use data to predict materials' characteristics, which could pave the way to new formulations.
+For instance, by applying the concept of big data, using computers to process large amounts of data and search for shared characteristics or trends, materials modeling research could predict materials' characteristics, paving the way for new formulations.